 We have a License Agreement with Allen D. Allen, our president that gives us the exclusive right to develop his technology worldwide.
-This includes issued U.S. patents 5,424,066; 5,651,970 and 6,534,057, foreign counterparts, as well as European Patent No. 94 912826.8, for the United Kingdom, Germany, France, Switzerland, Italy, the Netherlands, Portugal, Spain, and Sweden.
-Other Patents are pending in those same countries as well as Hong Kong.
-We estimate the costs associated with these pending patents to be approximately \$65,000 per year.
+This includes issued U.S. patents 5,424,066; 5,651,970 and 6,534,057, foreign counterparts, as well as European Patents No. 94 912826.8 and 04101437.4.
+Hong Kong, Australian and Canadian patents have been obtained as well.
+We estimate the costs associated with these issued patents to be approximately \$65,000 per year.
 We may file additional patents during the current fiscal year if our research and development efforts warrant them, but we do not have any such potential patents identified at this time.
 The license acquired gives us the right to develop Mr. Allen's patents worldwide.